simon387/notes/java/liferay.md

    2. Java Build Path
    3. double click on unbound things, and replace with correct value (if necessary, for example, copy lib jar from server to your local environment)

+Tips: sometime you need to play with checkboxes (Java Build Path -> Order and Export tab)

 Thank me later!